mdznr/MTZRadialMenu/README.md

 # MTZRadialMenu

-A radia lmenu control for iOS, like the one used in iOS 8 Messages.app
+A radial menu control for iOS, like the one used in iOS 8 Messages.app

 ----